 Navier-Stokes solver for complex domains

-Inciter is a fully asynchronous distributed-memory-parallel fluid solver for complex engineering geometries.
+Inciter is a fully asynchronous distributed-memory-parallel fluid solver for complex 3D engineering geometries.
 Computational domains of arbitrary shapes are discretized into tetrahedron elements and decomposed into small chunks assigned to different CPUs.
-The number of chunks may be more than the number of CPUs allowing overdecomposition.
+The number of chunks may be more than the number of CPUs allowing overdecomposition, which is useful for effective automatic load balancing across large computers.
 The solution along partition boundaries, that exists on multiple processing elements, is made consistent with asynchronous communication which enables overlapping parallel computation, communication, input, and output (I/O).